ulloap/deep-learning-challenge/README.md

 * What variable(s) should be removed from the input data because they are neither targets nor features?
 The variables that were removed were the "EIN" and "NAME" columns

--Compiling, Training, and Evaluating the Model
+#Compiling, Training, and Evaluating the Model
-* How many neurons, layers, and activation functions did you select for your neural network model, and why?
+How many neurons, layers, and activation functions did you select for your neural network model, and why?

 *-The first attempt had 2 hidden layers, with 20 nodes for the first layer and 10 nodes for the second layer.
 100 epochs were used.
 The "relu" activation function was used for both hidden layers, and the "sigmoid" activation function was used for the output layer.
 This resulted in a 73% accuracy
 ![Screenshot](/var/folders/5z/xt2b2jzn6r5_2g3q71bdwxsh0000gn/T/TemporaryItems/NSIRD_screencaptureui_3yNlF3/Screenshot 2024-02-21 at 8.44.01 PM.png)